Once you have ETH in your MEW wallet, it’s time to check out what else is out there.

 - Sometimes, tokens end up in your wallet without you doing anything – these are called airdrops, and many projects use them as a marketing tool.
 While this may seem like ‘something for nothing’, the tokens are often frozen until further notice, and you might not get any value out of them for a while, if ever.

 - Stablecoins are a special type of ERC20 tokens.
 Their value is pegged to an asset like the US dollar or collateralized by other crypto to reduce volatility – hence their name.
 Stablecoins are the basis for decentralized finance instruments.
 Popular examples include USDT (Tether), USDC, TrueUSD, and DAI.
-Usually, you will be buying or selling stablecoins in the context of a DeFi operation.
-We will talk about those in the next installments of the Zero to Crypto series, so stay tuned.
+Often, you will be buying or selling stablecoins in the context of a DeFi operation.

 Step 2: Open the MEW wallet app and go to Exchange